 Explain the Testing Process

 Are you doing market research?
 If so, what impact do those results have?
-Do you need team members to test different portions of the software as they are developed?
+Do you need team members to test different portions of the software or product as they are developed?
 Is there a certain process of taking test data to a new live server?
 What are the quality control steps?
 Do you need a proofreader?
-How is software tested before it is sent along to the client?
+How is software/product tested before it is sent along to the client?
 How can you confirm that all the financial information is accurate when it gets to the new accounting package?
 Is there a staged release?
 How is client feedback collected and where is it housed?

-Answering these questions not only makes the testing go more smoothly, it also gives the client a sense of security that you know what to expect in a project.
+Answering these process questions not only makes the testing go more smoothly, but it also gives the client a sense of security that you know what to expect in a project.
 The goal is for the highest quality work – and working together is the only way to get there.

 Also, be sure to explain that there might be bugs or typos.
 But, also explain that the testing process is there to catch them.